biolab/orange3-bioinformatics/doc/widgets/gene_set_enrichment.md

 Example
 -------

 From **GEO Data Sets** widget we select the [GDS3900](https://pubmed.ncbi.nlm.nih.gov/21410935/) data set *Fear conditioning effect on hybrid mouse diversity panel*.
 The analysis focuses on the whole hippocampus and striatum from Hybrid Mouse Diversity Panel (HMDP) males exposed to a fear conditioning procedure.
 Next, we feed this data into the **Gene Set Enrichment** widget, where we specify *Mus musculus* as the *Organism* and select the Gene Ontology gene sets.
 After filtering the results, we proceed to connect the widget to the **Data Table** to inspect the *Enrichment report*.
+This workflow can be accessed [here](https://download.biolab.si/download/files/workflows/orange/bioinformatics_gsea.ows).

 ![](images/gene_set_enrichment/Gene-Set-Enrichment-Example.png)